Musical Modes and the Circle of Fifths

 Source Low interval Middle interval High interval

-As one further example, both Philolaus and Archytas define the ratio of a diatonic tetrachord’s high and low notes as 4:3 (1.33333…), which 24-TET would represent using a perfect fourth (≈1.33483985417).
+As one further example, both Philolaus and Archytas define a diatonic tetrachord’s high and low notes as having 4:3 (1.33333…) ratios, which 24-TET would represent using a perfect fourth (≈1.33483985417).
 Most people’s ears are insufficiently trained to tell the difference – even trained singers with perfect pitch frequently wander off-key by larger differences than that (at least when they’re not subjected to pitch correction⁽⁸⁾).

 The same ancient Greek tonos could actually use any of three genera (singular: genus).
 Each tonos contained two tetrachords, or sets of four notes, whose spacing differed depending on the genus; a major second would complete the octave (though in some tonoi, it occurred between the tetrachords, and in Hypodorian and Mixolydian, it occurred respectively before and after them; additionally, several tonoi split one tetrachord).
 All three genera used one interval once per tetrachord and another interval twice, in the following order: